VianneyMI/CodingWars/README.md

 #Repo structure

-The Kata usually consists on writing functions.
+The Kata usually consist on writing functions.
 You will see in this repo a Python file called kata which contains all the Kata that I have successfully passed